 Stainless Steel was the appropriate material choice for this project for a multitude of reasons.
 The first being that since these structures are outside and exposed to the elements, a material with exceptional corrosive resistance and strength was required.
 Specifically, 316/L grade stainless steel was the most suitable choice to meet these prerequisites.
 The design also called for modern features with the structural supports being completely visible to the public and commuters.
 For this reason, the specified material had to meet AESS guidelines in which sharp-cornered stainless steel profiles come into play.

-With the alloy of stainless determined and the design finalized, Crystal Metalworks then had to source the specific shapes and sizes to fabricate the structures.
+With the alloy of stainless determined and the design finalized, the fabricator then had to source the specific shapes and sizes to fabricate the structures.
 This project called for two sizes of sharp cornered square tubing, one size of a stainless steel wide flange beam and a couple custom angle sizes.
 Stainless Structurals is the only producer of sharp cornered stainless steel tubing in the western hemisphere but also produces the beam and angles specified.
-In total, we supplied over 1,000 feet of tubing, over 2 tons of beam and over 1 ton of custom laser fused angles that shipped to Diamond Brite Metals for polishing before going to Crystal for fabrication.
+In total, we supplied over 1,000 feet of tubing, over 2 tons of beam and over 1 ton of custom laser fused angles that shipped to Diamond Brite Metals for polishing before going to fabrication.

 Stainless Steel for Any Application